wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * 48 hour cancellation
 1. There is a <a target="_blank" href="https://hashicorp-certifications.zendesk.com/hc/en-us">Exam FAQ</a>
 1. Click <a target="_blank" href="https://learn.hashicorp.com/collections/terraform/certification">"Click here to go to the exam platform"</a> for the "Continue with GitHub".
-1. Authorize Hashicorp to use your GitHub credentials to register for exam at the <a target="_blank" href="https://home.psiexams.com/#/dashboard/regular-dashboard">PSI Exam website</a>
+1. Authorize HashiCorp to use your GitHub credentials to register for exam at the <a target="_blank" href="https://home.psiexams.com/#/dashboard/regular-dashboard">PSI Exam website</a>
 1. Click "Schedule" to the right of "HashiCorp Certified: Terraform Associate - Ready to Schedule"
 1. Select Country & Timezone.
 Click a day in green.
 Click a range of hours.
 Click a specific hour.
 Click Continue.
 1. In the pop-up, click Continue for "Booking created successfully".
 Close.